Shortage of skilled workers — The great challenge of the hotel industry

 Hani El Sharkawi

-The Egyptian-Austrian is the founder and CEO of Inspiring Leaders.
+Founder and CEO of Inspiring Leaders.
 As a coach, trainer, consultant and university lecturer, he shares his experience in leadership, intercultural competence and service excellence.
-He works with companies of various sizes and supports teams in change processes and the development of methods for more efficient work as well as more customer satisfaction.
+In this role he supports numerous companies.